bahtibek-an/frontend-my_intagram/README.md

 Overall, the project task involves building a robust and user-friendly social media platform that caters to the diverse needs of its users, fostering connections, fostering communities, and facilitating meaningful interactions in a digital environment.

 ## Description
-Features of this social media app
+Features of this social media app:

+- Log in

+- Sign up

+- Follow

+- Unfollow

-- Login, Signup
+- Recommend

-- Follow, Unfollow, Recommend, Profile views
+- Profile view

+- Open Post

-- Like, Comment, Delete post, Open post
+- Delete post

+- Comment

+- Like

 - Time ago format used everywhere

 - Edit your profile

-- Get suggestions.
+- Get suggestions

 - Change your avatar